attsdk/m2x-ios/README.md

 If the call requires parameters, it must be encapsulated in a `NSDictionary` following the respective estructure from the [API Documentation](https://m2x.att.com/developer/documentation/overview).
 As well as the parameters, the response is returned in a `NSDictionary` object.

-If required, a [Feed API key](https://m2x.att.com/developer/documentation/overview#API-Keys) can be set in this classes.
+If required, a [Feed API key](https://m2x.att.com/developer/documentation/overview#API-Keys) can be set in these classes.

 #### [FeedsClient](/lib/FeedsClient.h) ([Spec](https://m2x.att.com/developer/documentation/feed))